FunnelKitBlogs

 5 Best Practices You Need to Follow When Charging Additional Fees on Checkout

-Adding fees at checkout can help cover operational costs or encourage prepaid payment methods over COD.
-However, it should be done carefully to maintain customer trust and satisfaction.
+Adding fees at checkout can help cover operational costs or encourage customers to choose prepaid options over COD, but it must be done carefully to maintain trust and satisfaction.
+Common mistakes include a lack of transparency, incorrect calculations, and applying fees too broadly or unfairly.

 Here are five best practices to get it right: